 Cozumel Scuba Diving Tour

 Come explore world class drift diving in Cozumel with Blue H2o Cozumel Ocean Tours, Cozumel's specialized scuba dive service.
-Scuba dive Palancar Reef, Santa Rosa Wall, Chankanaab, San Juan to name a few of many sites in Cozumel.
+Scuba dive Palancar Reef, Santa Rosa Wall, Chankanaab, Columbia to name a few of many sites in Cozumel.
 We offer 2 tank dives am or pm.
 Night dives are available on request with a minimum 4 divers.
 Included is marine park fees, tanks, weights, refreshments and light snacks and or fresh fruit. f you are new to scuba diving or wanting to further your learning and training, we offer Resort courses any time for your convenience by a current status PADI Instructors or receive your full PADI Open Water course up to Divemaster in sunny warm Cozumel.
-Our boat staff and divemasters provide personalised service to all our guests with valet service at no extra cost.
+Our boat staff and divemasters provide personalized service to all our guests with valet service at no extra cost.
 Contact us here for your questions or reservation.

 Night Dive (4 divers min) $55.00